Updated January 31, 2023

-- Many folks like to get to Ushuaia a day early, and this is a fine idea, there are tours and other activities to enjoy.
+- Many folks like to get to Ushuaia a day early, which is a fine idea.
+There are tours and other activities to enjoy.

-- Or, it might be good idea to spend one night (or more) ahead of the trip in Buenos Aires.
+- Or, it might be a good idea to spend one night (or more) ahead of the trip in Buenos Aires.
 This helps with jetlag and breaks up the travel.
 If you do this, you will book your own hotel in Buenos Aires.
-We can recommend these hotels
+We can recommend these hotels:

 - While it is possible to book flights all the way to Ushuaia on one ticket, you might find out that the best way to break it down is like this: one round-trip ticket from your home to Buenos Aires and back, and a second round-trip ticket from Buenos Aires to Ushuaia and back.
 This is for two reasons:

-- Your preferred airline might not be partnered up Aerolineas Argentinas.
+- Your preferred airline might not be partnered up with Aerolineas Argentinas.

-- There are two airports in Buenos Aires, AEP (the domestic airport) and EZE (the international airport).
-These airports are one hour by taxi apart (on a good day!).
-If you are flying straight through from your home to Ushuaia without staying overnight in BA, make sure you allow enough time to change airports if your flights require that.
+- There are two airports in Buenos Aires, AEP (domestic) and EZE (international).
+The transfer between these two airports typically takes an hour but can be longer if there is traffic.
+If you are flying straight from your home to Ushuaia without staying overnight in Buenos Aires, make sure you allow enough time to clear customs and change airports if your flights require that.
 Taxis are readily available to transfer you between the airports.
 You can also pre-arrange a reliable and safe transfer with Go Airport Taxi.

 Travel Medical Insurance and Medical Evacuation Insurance are required.